paulgolter/blender-pipeline-integration/README.md

 ```

-And now we can do the following in a the interactive pyhton console:
+And now we can do the following in a the interactive Python console:

 ```python
 >>> bpy.ops.my.custom_operator(filepath="/tmp/test.txt")